Running tests

 React Native Integration Tests using Appium and Emulator

-Appium is an open-source testing automation framework for testing cross-platform applications and mobile applications.
+Appium is an open-source testing automation framework for testing cross-platform and mobile applications.
 You can use Appium and WebDriverIO with React Native thanks to its out-of-the-box support.

 npx wdio config

-file will be generated inside the tests
+will be generated inside the tests

 exports.config = {